This page is dedicated to answering the questions that many customers have when it comes to having their chimney swept and using it correctly.

 Please remember that some areas of the UK are smoke free zones, which must also be taken into consideration when selecting fuel.

 If a chimney is closed off, it can become damp.
-If there is soot in your chimney, then this soot can turn into a black acidic slurry that in an old chimney can soak into the internal walls causing severe problems.
+If there is soot in your chimney, then this soot can turn into a black acidic soot deposit that in an old chimney can soak into the internal walls, causing severe problems.
 If the damp gets bad, then it can penetrate through the wall into the room where it will cause unpleasant stains on the walls.

 This may be caused by smoke leaking back into the room; call your local NACS Chimney Sweep to seek their advice as soon as possible.